-How does Ontario’s graduated licencing system work?
+How does Ontario’s graduated licensing system work?

 - Level one: After you pass a written test that tests your knowledge of the road, you will be granted a G1 license.